2-inch RP: Early British rockets

 In 1934, British intelligence learned of German rocketry efforts and formed a group to study these systems.
 Some early experiments in 1935 and 1936 seemed promising and a new department was set up at Woolwich Arsenal to develop solid fuel rocket motors based on cordite.
 A 2-inch anti-aircraft rocket was developed followed by a larger 3-inch version.

 During battles in North Africa in early 1941, the Desert Air Force found its weapons were ineffective against German armoured fighting vehicles and a study group under Henry Tizard formed to consider the issue.
-This led to small numbers of Hawker Hurricanes being fitted with Vickers S 40 mm cannon and used from May 1942, but their weight seriously affected aircraft performance.
-In the summer, adaptations of rockets for anti-tank use were considered using an explosive warhead for the 2-inch and a solid armour-piercing warhead for the 3-inch.
-The 2-inch was abandoned as having no benefit over the S gun and test firings of the 3-inch were carried out in October 1941.
+This led to small numbers of Hawker Hurricanes being fitted with Vickers S 40 mm cannon and used from May 1942.
+The S massed 320 lb and each round 4 lb, which seriously affected aircraft performance.
+That summer, adaptations of rockets for anti-tank use were considered using an explosive warhead for the 2-inch and a solid armour-piercing warhead for the 3-inch.
+The 2-inch was abandoned as having no benefit over the S gun.
+Test firings of the 3-inch were carried out in October 1941.

 The 3-inch version was put into production as the RP-3 and became a major weapon from spring 1943 onwards.
-As anti-submarine weapons, the RP-3 could penetrate the hull of a U-boat and prevent it from diving, making it an easy target.
-When attention returned to the anti-tank role it was found the solid warhead was not effective, and a new 60 lb warhead filled with 12 lb of high explosive was developed.
+As anti-submarine weapons, the RP-3 could penetrate the hull of a U-boat and prevent it from diving, making it an easy target for larger aircraft carrying bombs and depth charges.
+When attention returned to the anti-tank role, it was found the solid warhead was not effective and a new 60 lb warhead filled with 12 lb of high explosive was developed.
 Introduced in the fall of 1943, it was widely used for the rest of the war.